Updated: Feb 22

 “Additional transmission lines would have been very expensive to build, particularly if they were all placed underground,” explained Jeff Bishop, CEO for Albany, N.Y.-based Key Capture Energy (KCE), an independent developer of utility-scale battery storage projects.
 “All they really needed was to reduce electricity demand on one transmission line during certain hours in the summer.”

-To address this situation, O&R selected KCE in a subsequent competition to plan, design, install and operate a three-megawatt (MW) battery adjacent to the utility’s Ladentown substation in Pomona.
+To address this situation, O&R selected KCE to plan, design, install and operate a three-megawatt (MW) battery adjacent to the utility’s Ladentown substation in Pomona.
 The battery storage project, which went online in Dec.
 2020, is part of O&R’s Pomona Non-Wires Alternative Project.
-Now, instead of relying on expensive infrastructure (transmission lines) to meet summer demand, O&R can use its new battery to handle periods of peak demand.
+Now, instead of relying on expensive transmission infrastructure to meet summer demand, O&R can use its new battery storage infrastructure to handle periods of peak demand.

 Joining the Future

-“Compared to 18 months ago, there are a lot more utilities who instead of just talking about battery storage are now actually doing it,” he observed.
-“A lot of people are realizing that it’s a trend that’s really going to take hold.”
+“Today, many more utilities are actually doing battery storage instead of just talking about it,” he observes.
+“A lot of people are realizing it’s a trend that’s really going to take hold.”

 Bishop grew up on a small family farm in western Pennsylvania.
 It was a world where he learned early to work hard – his daily pre-dawn chores included feeding the family’s sheep and pigs – and to pursue new ideas.
 But much as the faithful son loved the tranquil, predictable nature of rural life, he was hungry to know how the rest of the world worked technologically, and how he could play a more active role in its evolution.